danvick/yii2-jumbefupi/README.md

 to the `require` section of your `composer.json` file.

-Then in your `composer.json`, add this repository to the `repositories` array.
+To always use the latest version from Github, in your `composer.json`, add this repository to the `repositories` section.
 ```json lines
 {
   ...